KarlGong/ptest/doc/en/index.rst

 If your test cases are based on selenium web driver, ptest will take screenshot for the web driver.
 Otherwise, ptest will take screenshot for the desktop.

-You can disable ptest to take screenshot by adding command line option ``--disablescreenshot``
+You can disable ptest to take screenshot by adding command line option ``--disablescreenshot``.